Curt-Code/CurtsHikingApp/README.md

 ### Step 1: Start Metro

 First, you will need to run **Metro**, the JavaScript build tool for React Native.
+Also, you need to have an Android Emulator running or have an IPhone connected to a Mac.

 To start the Metro dev server, run the following command from the root of your React Native project: